MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 You use ProfileXML in all the delivery methods this deployment describes, including Windows PowerShell, System Center Configuration Manager, and Intune.
 There are two ways to configure the ProfileXML VPNv2 CSP node in this deployment:

 - **OMA-DM**.
-One way is to use an MDM provider capable of using OMA-DM, as discussed earlier in the section [VPNv2 CSP nodes](../always-on-vpn-technology-overview.md#vpnv2-csp-nodes).
-Using this method, you can easily insert the VPN profile configuration XML markup into the ProfileXML CSP node.
-You will use this to configure the Remote Access Always On VPN client by using Intune.
+One way is to use an MDM provider using OMA-DM, as discussed earlier in the section [VPNv2 CSP nodes](../always-on-vpn-technology-overview.md#vpnv2-csp-nodes).
+Using this method, you can easily insert the VPN profile configuration XML markup into the ProfileXML CSP node when using Intune.

 - **Windows Management Instrumentation (WMI)-to-CSP bridge**.
-The second method of configuring the ProfileXML CSP node is to use the WMI-to-CSP bridge—a WMI class called **MDM_VPNv2_01**—that can access the VPNv2 CSP and therefore the ProfileXML node.
-When you create a new instance of that WMI  class, WMI uses the CSP to create the VPN profile.
-You will use this method to configure the Remote Access Always On VPN client by using Windows PowerShell and System Center Configuration Manager.
+The second method of configuring the ProfileXML CSP node is to use the WMI-to-CSP bridge—a WMI class called **MDM_VPNv2_01**—that can access the VPNv2 CSP and the ProfileXML node.
+When you create a new instance of that WMI  class, WMI uses the CSP to create the VPN profile when using Windows PowerShell and System Center Configuration Manager.

 Even though these configuration methods differ, both require a properly formatted XML VPN profile.
 To use the ProfileXML VPNv2 CSP setting, you construct XML by using the ProfileXML schema to configure the tags necessary for the simple deployment scenario.
 For more information, see [ProfileXML XSD](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/vpnv2-profile-xsd).